AmilaEka/Final-Tax-Calculator/Readme.md

 - **Date -** June 19th, 2023 - July 3rd, 2023
 - **Sprint goal** - Automate the UI testing using Selenium Finish testing on Tax Calculator

-Contrary to popular belief, Lorem Ipsum is not simply random text.
-It has roots in a piece of classical Latin literature from 45 BC, making it over 2000 years old.
-Richard McClintock, a Latin professor at Hampden-Sydney College in Virginia, looked up one of the more obscure Latin words, consectetur, from a Lorem Ipsum passage, and going through the cites of the word in classical literature, discovered the undoubtable source.

 ![Test plan Sprint 1](/Asserts/Slide4.JPG)